Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention

 \section{Independent Fitness Validation via ESM2}

-As an independent assessment of whether SA-generated sequences resemble natural proteins, we scored all generated and stored sequences using ESM2-650M~\cite{linEvolutionaryScaleModeling2023}, a protein language model pretrained on millions of UniRef50 sequences that is entirely independent of the stochastic attention framework.
+As an independent assessment of whether SA-generated sequences resemble natural proteins, we scored all generated and stored sequences using ESM2-650M~\cite{linEvolutionaryScaleModeling2023}, a protein language model pretrained on millions of UniRef50 sequences that is entirely independent of the SA framework.
 For each sequence, we computed the pseudo-perplexity via masked marginal scoring: each position was masked in turn, the model predicted a distribution over amino acids, and the log-probability of the true residue was recorded.
 The pseudo-perplexity (lower is more protein-like) is $\exp(-\frac{1}{L}\sum_{\ell=1}^{L} \log P(a_\ell \mid \mathbf{a}_{\setminus \ell}))$, where $a_\ell$ is the amino acid at position $\ell$ and $\mathbf{a}_{\setminus \ell}$ denotes all other positions.
-Wilcoxon rank-sum tests with Cohen's $d$ effect sizes compared SA-generated sequences ($n{=}150$) to stored natural sequences ($n{=}37$--$50$) for each family (Table~\ref{tab:esm2}).
+Wilcoxon rank-sum tests with Cohen's $d$ effect sizes compared SA-generated sequences ($n{=}150$) to stored natural sequences ($n{=}37$--$420$) for each family (Table~\ref{tab:esm2}).

-SA-generated sequences were statistically indistinguishable from natural family members in four of eight families (Wilcoxon $p > 0.05$; RRM, zf-C2H2, Pkinase, Defensin\_beta: $p > 0.29$).
+Sequences generated by stochastic attention were statistically indistinguishable from natural family members in four of eight families (Wilcoxon $p > 0.05$; RRM, zf-C2H2, Pkinase, Defensin\_beta: $p > 0.29$).
 In the Kunitz domain, SA generation achieved significantly \emph{lower} (better) pseudo-perplexity than stored sequences ($4.47$ vs.\ $4.98$, $p < 0.001$, $d{=}{-}0.74$).
-Three families showed modestly higher pseudo-perplexity for SA generation (SH3: $d{=}0.60$; WW: $d{=}1.03$; PDZ: $d{=}0.60$), though all SA-generated sequences remained well within the range of natural protein sequences.
-The overall mean pseudo-perplexity across all families was $5.71$ for SA-generated sequences versus $5.58$ for stored sequences, confirming that an independent protein language model trained on billions of sequences considers SA-generated sequences to be comparably protein-like to natural family members.
+Three families showed modestly higher pseudo-perplexity for SA generation (SH3: $d{=}0.60$; WW: $d{=}1.03$; PDZ: $d{=}0.60$), though all SA-generated sequences remained within the range of natural protein sequences.
+The overall mean pseudo-perplexity across all families was $5.71$ for SA-generated sequences versus $5.58$ for stored sequences, indicating that an independent protein language model trained on billions of sequences scores SA-generated sequences comparably to natural family members.